husbycodereis/starter_mvvm_v2/README.md

 * Clicking on a movie will show movie details.
 * Movie Details screen should show banner, title, rating, and overview of the clicked movie as shown in the screenshots.
 Clicking favorites and watchlist icon, adds movie to related list.
 * Use git as the source code version control system.
 Please do not push your project with only one commit because it can be considered as cheating.

-## Westerops Implementation
-* Login screen: Use this email and password for succesful login. (email: eve.holt@reqres.in / password: cityslicka)

-  1. A functional Login screen with a fake service request https://reqres.in.
-  2. Email and password controller and validation
-  3. Error Snackbar  after failed response
-  4. Token Snackbar after successful response

-* Search Screen

 ### The Movie DB API
 The Movie DB ​has a lot of APIs that meet above functionalities.
 You are expected to discover these APIs.